 The San Antonio River begins at San Antonio Springs, which is just a few miles north of the city’s downtown area.
 The river extends for 240 miles before joining the Guadalupe River in southeastern Texas about ten miles before reaching the Gulf of Mexico.

 A cruise in San Antonio will take you through the heart of the city and through the famous San Antonio Riverwalk.

 The Schuylkill River is 135 miles long and is located entirely in the state of Pennsylvania.
 Philadelphia is one of the major cities on this river and is also where the Schuylkill joins the Delaware River.

 Water sports are popular on this river as well as boating.
 Surrounding the river, the Schuylkill River Trail stretches for about 30 miles from Philadelphia to Mont Clare.
 The trail is also popular for other outdoor activities like bike riding, jogging and rollerblading.

-Cruises are available from some of the suppliers year round in Philadelphia.
+Cruises on the Schuykill River are available from some of the suppliers year round.

 Hawthorne Bridge Over the Williamette River in Portland